-The excitement on your sibling's faces, the cheer of shoppers, and the decorations reminding us of the joy in the air.
+The excitement on your sibling’s faces, the cheer of shoppers, and the decorations were reminding us of the joy in the air.
 Visiting relatives, decorating your home, shopping and wrapping presents, and the anticipation of opening gifts on Christmas morning,

 With age, the holiday spirit never entirely leaves.
-The holiday spirit changes to gratitude, and giving.
+The holiday spirit changes to gratitude and giving.
 Reflecting on the year, helping those in need, and striving to bring joy and love in the hearts of others take precedence over what is under the tree for you.

-But if drugs or alcohol have taken control over your emotions and lifestyle, it becomes hard to experience the joy of the year.
+But if drugs or alcohol have taken control of your emotions and lifestyle, it becomes hard to experience the joy of the year.
 Instead of the celebration of the season, you might encounter a sense of dread and loneliness.